Kirbyrawr/stellar-sample-unity/Readme.md

 Requeriments
 ---------------
-Unity 2018.1.0b and forward.
+Unity 2018.2.0b1 and forward.
-Setting up the project to work with Net Standard 2.0
+Net Standard 2.0 Project (You can enable it in Build Settings, check Unity manual)

 Blog
 --------------